jtgomba/super-bulletin/README.md

 Currently the application has been built to do the following:

--   Users can create projects and tickets in a kanban style interface
+-   Users can create and create projects and tickets in a kanban style interface
 -   Provides charts that quickly visualise the status of projects and tickets.
 -   Fully responsive on all devices